35 Money-Saving Handy Hints Using Everyday Items

-You’ll always know where your keys are with this handy hint!
+You’ll always know where your keys are with this Lego keychain board.
 Get the complete project directions for Lego keychains here.
 Next, mount the Lego board to a surface using your preferred method.
-In this case, we mounted our lego plate to the wall in our mud room.
+In this case, we mounted our lego plate to the wall in our mudroom.
 Attach the Lego board to the wall by first marking the desired location for the board and making sure that it is level.
 You’ll be so excited to put the Lego on the Lego board that you won’t lose your keys (hopefully) ever again!

 Plus, check out these 14 super fun DIY projects to do with kids, rain or shine.
 And don’t worry; these projects won’t break the budget!